1,000+ Opportunities

 DARPA’s QBI program currently funds 14 companies worldwide to pursue quantum architectures.
 ARLIS will serve as part of the government’s independent test and evaluation team, ensuring technical claims are validated and the nation has a clear, trusted view of the field.

-Based on current listing details, eligibility includes: Universities and research institutions in Maryland.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities and research institutions in Maryland.
+Confirm the full requirements in the official notice before applying.